Is radiofrequency / RF microneedling treatment painful?

 And there is a very small minority (around 1%) that find it painful.
 Of course, to adhere to our health and safety protocol, we do not provide the treatment to those who find it painful.

-But the vast majority of clients find the treatment comfortable and even relaxing, despite the high intensity used.
+But the vast majority of clients find the treatment comfortable and even relaxing, despite the high intensity used with only occasional, split-second feeling on burning from time to time.

 Why do most people think radio frequency treatment is painful?

-Most have have heard of what we call ‘destructive RF’, which I mentioned above.
+Most people have only heard of what we call ‘destructive RF’, which I mentioned above.

-This is the “one-session miracle” gimmick RF treatment which promises to give results in one extortionately expensive (£2,000-£4000 per session), very painful session, based on burning the hypodermis and dermis and creating scar tissue.
+This is the “one-session miracle” gimmick radiofrequency treatment which promises to provide results in one extortionately expensive (£2,000-£4,500 per session), very painful session, based on burning the hypodermis and dermis and creating scar tissue.

 That treatment requires numbing cream to be applied, can be extremely painful and can cause burns and scar tissue bumps.